sparkfabrik/nominatim-openapi/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities opening an issue with the `security` label.
+Please report (suspected) security vulnerabilities with a private email to the [project maintainer](https://github.com/jenkin).
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity.